 Excerpt of Chapter One: Welcome to Lawrencehill

 I have this mild obsession with Harry Potter.
 When I was eleven I made a wish.
-I wished to go to boarding school, to a place like Hogwarts.
-I wanted to have instant friends like Harry’s, friends who would always be there when it mattered.
+I wanted to go to boarding school, to a place like Hogwarts.
+I wanted to have instant friends like Harry’s.
+Sure, he had to go through some stuff and it wasn’t easy but at least he had friends who were always there when it mattered.

 Well, I’m finally getting to go to boarding school.
-Unfortunately I stopped making that wish six years ago.
+Unfortunately this happily ever after is too late.
+I stopped making that wish six years ago.

 “Aziza!” snapped my mom.
 “Are you listening to me?”
 She wore her hair in its usual style, a tightly woven braid that ran down her back.
 Even though she never took her eyes off the road, I could tell she wasn’t pleased.